International Paper Co Earnings - Q1 2026 Analysis & Highlights

 • The company is investing approximately 50% more per facility in 2025 through 2027 than the average of the prior three years.

-• International Paper announced a bolt-on acquisition of the NORPAC paper mill in Longview, Washington for $360 million.
+• International Paper announced a bolt-on acquisition of the NORPAC paper mill in Longview, Washington, which is expected to deliver high teens or better returns over time.

 • Industry Trends and Dynamics